Understanding Photofacials: What You Need to Know About IPL Laser and LED Treatments

 Should you buy one?

-IPL’s wide spectrum of light allows the technology to treat an equally wide array of skin and hair conditions, from hair removal to hyperpigmentation to anti-aging rejuvenation.
-Patients looking to treat a wide variety of concerns with one convenient procedure should consider investing in an at-home IPL photofacial device or look into getting it done professionally.
+IPL’s wide spectrum of light allows the technology to treat an equally wide array of skin and hair conditions, from hair removal to hyperpigmentation.
+Patients looking to treat a wide variety of concerns with one convenient device should consider investing in an at-home IPL photofacial device or look into getting the procedure done professionally.

-Remember, however, that at-home treatments simply can’t match the power of professional treatments for both safety and cost, so they take more time to produce results.
+Remember, at-home treatments simply can’t match the power of professional treatments due to safety concerns.
+This means that at-home treatment will take more time to produce results.

-Bear in mind that not everyone is a good candidate for IPL photofacials, and the procedure can’t address certain conditions that go beyond the skin, such as droopy muscles.
-If you’re not sure if you would be a good candidate for at-home IPL photofacials or think you might need to get them done professionally, read more about skin care on our forums or ask a doctor for more information.
+Bear in mind that not everyone is a good candidate for IPL photofacials, and that the procedure can’t address certain conditions that go beyond the skin, such as droopy muscles.

 Updated, March 2018